 - Find out how much storage you are using and with what services : https://drive.google.com/settings/storage

 - Do the same for your personal Google account

 - If you need more storage in your personal Google account purchase more

 - Perform the google takeout process to copy mail / drive storage / etc from your UCSB account to your personal account (we recommend you do a transfer rather than download/create archive) - https://myaccount.google.com/privacy#takeout

-Box Account - a free / individual box account offers 10 GB of storage (as of July 2018).
+Box Account - a free / individual box account offers 10 GB of storage (as of June 2019) (picture -> account settings -> Storage used) .
 If your UCSB box account has less than that, it is very easy to transfer ownership of your folders / files to your personal account.
-There has been "an expectation" that you can convert your UCSB Box account to a personal account with a 50GB storage allocation; as of July 2018, LSIT is rewriting their documentation and its not so clear today what the process with them is.
+There has been "an expectation" that you can convert your UCSB Box account to a personal account with a 50GB storage allocation; as of June 2019, the department that handles the service isn't able to do this (we've asked).

 Action - If your storage is less than 10GB,

 - create a personal free Box account (box.com) try in firefox

 - UCSB box: Move all the folders you own into a single folder (ucsb.box.com) try in chrome (just a different web browser)

 - UCSB box: Share that folder with your personal account